roma-glushko/magento2-training-camp/taskbook/architecture.md

 - What's purpose of cache?
 Which cache types do exist in Magento?
 - Which external caching systems can be used/supported by Magento?
 - Difference between flushing and cleaning cache in Magento

+## Mageto Services (MS)

+## MGA-MS-1

+- What's Magento Cloud?
+- Which features it has out-of-box features and functions.
+Fastly.
+Blackfire.
+NewRelic.
+- Advantages of Magento Cloud
+- Magento Cloud Plans
+- Additional Features that can be enabled